clevijoki/vapid/README.md

 This is not intended for artists to have to type of course, but a step that the mesh export or editor tools could call.

 Vapid will match this file path against all of the rules that were specified, which should be nearly instantanous from a user perspective, and call any rules affected.
-Any previous tasks that read the outputs from this task (.level files) will also be re-run.
-Any tasks that might have to re-run because they reference the output paths explicitly will also run (e.g. if `--package` was specified, and a new .mesh was added, it would get packaged)
+Any generated outputs that are also inputs to other tasks, will cause those tasks to get run as well.
+So if `--package` was passed with a single .mesh being built, it would know that the .meshc output was an input to the next task, which would cause it to re-run.

 Vapid does not generate a backwards-graph, like 'make' or other build systems.
 Instead it just runs tasks in order as they are specified in the configuration file, with the `dependencies` parameter specifying synchronization points for parallelism.